Written by Alexandra Schmidt, a Dubrovnik local, and updated by the Chasing the Donkey team.

-The trouble in Dubrovnik is not finding a place to eat; it’s deciding on where.
+The trouble in Dubrovnik is not finding a place to eat; it’s deciding where.
 Yes, the “Pearl of the Adriatic” has such an abundance of restaurants that it can feel overwhelming.
-Half of the restaurants are all talk, while the other half let the cuisine do the talking.
+Half of the restaurants all talk, while the other half let the cuisine do the talking.

 What To Eat In Dubrovnik

 Dubrovnik combines Italian, Bosnian, and traditional Mediterranean cuisine flavors at the southern tip of Croatia.
 It’s an ideal destination for fresh seafood, slow-cooked meat, and lots of risotto.
 Most restaurants reflect this diversity of dishes, so you’ll surely be able to find something to accommodate your taste buds.